jzzheng22/hlp21-project-group-3/doc/Features.md

 ### Zooming canvas
 - Via drop down menu or shortcuts: Ctrl-Z (zoom in) and Ctrl-Y (zoom out).
 Zooming is in steps of 1.25.

+### Toggling Selection of Symbols
+- On holding down control, the app enters a "toggling" state.
+In this state, any unselected element that is selected (via click or drag) will become selected and highlighted, while selected elements will unselect and unhighlight.
+This is a feature similar to Windows OS.
+- This does not conflict with keyboard shortcuts.

 ### Copy-Paste
 - INSERT EXPLANATION